term-world/topia-assignments-project-assignment/README.md

 the changes you wish to see in our fair city.
 That is right, my citizens, I have heard you, and you want to _work_.

-And _work_, you must!
+And _work_ you must!
 As one of my trusted mentors in all things political once said,

 > nothing good ever comes.